sideprotocol/.github/profile/README.md

 ## Side Protocol

-Side Protocol is a modular infrastructure designed for omnichain and full-stack asset exchange.
-At its core lies SIDE, a Cosmos app-chain crafted to function as a chain abstraction layer, enabling seamless interoperability for asset exchange across all chains.
+Side Protocol is a settlement and value exchange layer for the Bitcoin modular blockchains.